0xsuryansh/searchNBAMonorepo/README.md

-This is commit corrected the whitespace issue 45
+This is commit Update statnode.py

+I tried to resolve the error of my pull request # 127 which I think was an indentation error.

+I also check grammatically the sentences of the chatbox response